Learn More About Puppy Raising

 The puppy raiser is required to complete all the volunteer paperwork including but not limited to: Release Form, Emergency Contact Form, Commitment, Code of Ethics, Acknowledgement of Receipt of Volunteer Handbook.

 The puppy raiser is required to complete the A+ Puppy Program by attending one session each week for the first eight weeks as arranged by the A+ Puppy Program Trainer.
-Training takes place at Telling Tails in Center Conway, NH and field trips are primarily in the greater Mount Washington Valley area.
+Training takes place at our training center in Center Conway, NH and field trips are primarily in the greater Mount Washington Valley area.

 The puppy raiser is required to attend at least four training classes and/or field trips each month.
-Training takes place at Telling Tails in Center Conway, NH and field trips are primarily in the greater Mount Washington Valley area.
+Training takes place at our training center in Center Conway, NH and field trips are primarily in the greater Mount Washington Valley area.

 The puppy raiser is required to complete progress reports monthly.